 - 3.11 The Council has agreed that CIPB will make recommendations on virements within the overall agreed capital plan of the Council in the following areas: - Between programme areas.
-This will be actioned by the Executive Director, Place and Economic Growth in consultation with the Director of Finance and Cabinet Member with responsibility for Finance; and Corporate Services; - Within approved programme areas.
-This will be actioned by the Executive Director, Place and Economic Growth in consultation with the Director of Finance and Cabinet Member with responsibility for Finance.
+This will be actioned by the Executive Director, Place and Economic Growth in consultation with the Director of Finance and Cabinet Member with responsibility for Finance; - Within approved programme areas.
+This will be actioned by the Executive Director, Place and Economic Growth in consultation with the Director of Finance and Cabinet Member with responsibility for Finance. - 3.12 Whenever a project is to be funded via prudential borrowing it shall be done in accordance with the Council's Borrowing Strategy.